MENU CLOSE

 Sahara Desert Tour - The Moroccan Hammam Experience

 A hammam is a public bathhouse that has been part of the social fabric of Morocco for centuries.
-It is a place to relax and socialize while at the same time cleanse and purify the mind, body and spirit.
-Moroccan hammams are significant in the culture of Morocco.
+It is a place to relax and socialize while cleansing and purifying the mind, body, and spirit.
+Moroccan hammams are central to the culture of Morocco.

-Traditionally, hammams were an important part of people’s weekly routines where they could catch up with friends and family, do business and just plain relax.
-Older hammams have two separate entrances for women and men.
-They are also located near old mosques as people of Muslim faith follow Islamic laws of hygiene and purification.
+Traditionally, hammams were a key part of weekly routines—time to catch up with friends and family, conduct business, and simply unwind.
+Older hammams typically have separate entrances for women and men, and many are located near mosques, as Muslims follow religious laws of hygiene and purification.

-Historically, a hammam was also a place where women would gather with family and friends before a wedding to celebrate the bride or after the birth of a child.
-You may even be surprised what other facts about Morocco culture you may discover on your visit.
+Historically, a hammam was also where women gathered with family and friends before a wedding to celebrate the bride, or after the birth of a child.
+You may even be surprised by what other facts about Morocco culture you discover on your visit.

-Traditional hammams are available in every city throughout Morocco.
-In Casablanca and Marrakech, you can find authentic hammams with a modern flair that even allow couples to enjoy together.
-After your Sahara Desert Tour, you’ll be glad you treated yourself to the most authentic luxury in Morocco, a day spent at the hammam.
+Traditional hammams exist in every city across Morocco.
+In Casablanca and Marrakech, you’ll also find authentic hammams with a modern flair, some of which allow couples to experience treatments together.
+After your Sahara Desert Tour, you’ll be glad you treated yourself to one of Morocco’s most authentic luxuries: a day spent at the hammam.

 Sahara Desert Tour - The Moroccan Hammam Experience